Reconstruction of Differentially Private Text Sanitization via Large Language Models: Background

 \section{Background}

 This section briefly introduces the existing DP text sanitization approaches and scope of privacy.
-We also give the summary of notations used in this paper in Table~\ref{tab:summary_of_notation} in Appendix~\ref{app:notations} and introduction to language models in Appendix~\ref{app:lm}.
+We give the summary of notations used in this paper in Tab.~\ref{tab:summary_of_notation} and the introduction to language models in Appx.~\ref{app:lm}.